modem-works/dream-recorder/README.md

 - Insert the microSD card into the Raspberry Pi
 - Plug the Raspberry Pi in using the power supply and wait for it to boot up

+#### Finding the Raspberry Pi's local IP address
+You now need to find the IP address that your local network has assigned to the Raspberry Pi.
+You can do this in one of three ways:
+1. EASY: On the device:
+    -   Plug a USB mouse in to the Raspberry Pi
+    -   Click on the Wifi icon on the top right of the screen
+    -   Advanced Options -> Connection Information
+    -   Note the IP address (e.g. 192.168.1.100)
+    - ...or...
+2. MEDIUM: On your network router's admin software interface:
+	- This approach's exact steps will depend on what your home network's router and software is
+	- Essentially you will need to find all connected devices and find the Raspberry Pi
+    - ...or...
+3. HARD: In a Terminal console on your computer:
+    - Open up a terminal window
+    - Check if you have nmap installed by running:
+	    - `nmap`
+	    - If it's not installed, do so now - [Downloads & instructions](https://nmap.org/download.html)
+    -   Find your computer's IP by either:
+	    1. Running this command in the terminal:
+		    - `ifconfig | grep "inet "`
+		    -   Make a note of your computer's IP address (which will most likely look something like `192.168.X.X`)
+		    - ...or...
+	    2. Referring to your computer's Wifi / Ethernet connection details via settings
+    -   Run this command in the terminal, keeping the first three numbers sets the same as your computer's IP and leaving the 0/24 at the end:
+	    - `nmap -sn 192.168.1.0/24 | grep dreamer`
+	    - So if your computer's IP address is 192.168.1.100 for example, you would run: `nmap -sn 192.168.1.0/24 | grep dreamer`

 #### 💻️ <u>On your computer (in a Terminal window)</u>

 - Open up a terminal / command line / bash window